riazhedayati/beautiful-jekyll/_posts/2017-01-08-predict-song-genre-pt2.md

 subtitle: Cleaning and Exploration in R
 ---

-In case you missed it please see part 1 of this post [here](https://riazhedayati.github.io/blog/predict-song-genre-pt1/).
+Please see part 1 of this post [HERE](https://riazhedayati.github.io/blog/predict-song-genre-pt1/).

 Now that we have the data, it’s time to clean it and start doing some exploration.
-Here is a snapshot of our data:
+Here is a snapshot of what our data looks like:

 ![Alt text](/img/songlyrics/lyricdatasnapshot.JPG "Data Snapshot")